- My Quick Links

-- Reacher's or other adaptive devices used by student.
+- Reacher's or other adaptive devices used by student;

-- Back-up wheelchair (must be able to be stored in room, or on your storage shelf;)
+- Back-up wheelchair (must be able to be stored in room, or on your storage shelf).

 Student Medical Supplies

-Residents are responsible for setting up their own accounts with durable medical vendors for supplies and medications if you prefer are having items shipped to you regularly.
+Residents are responsible for setting up their own accounts with durable medical vendors for supplies and medications if you prefer having items shipped to you regularly.

 BECKWITH RESIDENTIAL SUPPORT SERVICES DOES NOT PROVIDE MEDICAL SUPPLIES AND MEDICATIONS.
 BILLING FOR SUCH ITEMS SHOULD BE ARRANGED BETWEEN THE RESIDENT AND THE VENDOR.

-Beckwith staff will not store supplies for residents that does not fit on their assigned storeage shelf in the basement.
+Beckwith staff will not store supplies for residents that does not fit on their assigned storage shelf in the basement.
 Nugent Hall and BRSS are not responsible for lost or stolen supplies and/or medications.
 It is the responsibility of the resident to assure that medications and supplies are delivered and securely managed.

 BECKWITH RESIDENTS ARE REQUIRED TO PURCHASE DISPOSABLE MEDICAL GLOVES FOR USE BY THEIR PERSONAL ASSISTANTS.
 Beckwith Personal Assistants are required to use disposable gloves as a means of providing safe, efficacious care to the residents with disabilities.
 Gloves provide a barrier between infectious agents and the skin.
 Glove use is a basic precept of prevention of blood borne pathogen transmission.
 Breaks in the hand`s skin barrier are common.
 Gloves are used for the protection of the Personal Assistant and the Beckwith resident.
 PERSONAL ASSISTANTS HAVE THE RIGHT TO REFUSE TO ASSIST RESIDENTS WHO DO NOT PROVIDE DISPOSABLE GLOVES.